 Many homeowners can get a better price by listing their home on the market with the help of a real estate agent.
-A company like Clever Real Estate is available across the U.S. and charges lower fees than Orchard.
+Our top-rated partner agents are available across the U.S. and charge lower fees than Orchard.
 Find out how much you can save on realtor commissions today!

 What is Orchard?